httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 the target resource.
 Instead it refers to the representation of the error.

+In the following example a client attempts to patch the resource located at /books/123.
+However, the resource does not exist and the server generates a 404 response with a body that describes the error in accordance with {{?RFC7807}}.

-In the following example, the `Digest` of the response is computed on the enclosed representation.
+The digest of the response is computed on this enclosed representation.

 Request: